-I am a Ph.D. student in the Department of Mathematics and Statistics at the University of Victoria (Victoria, British Colombia, Canada).
+I am a Ph.D.
+Student in the Department of Mathematics and Statistics at the University of Victoria (Victoria, British Colombia, Canada).
 I am currently working under the co-supervision of Dr. Gary MacGillivray and Dr. Kieka Mynhardt.

-My research interests lie in "Discrete Mathematics", particularly in the intersection of "Graph Theory", "Combinatorial Game Theory" and "Computational Complexity Theory".
+My research interests lie in "Discrete Mathematics", particularly in the intersection of "Graph Theory", "Game Theory" and "Complexity Theory".

-Many real world problems can be modelled using combinatorial games played on graphs between some given sets of players.
+Many real world problems can be modelled using games played on graphs between some given sets of players.
 Examples of such games include (but are not limited to):

 These games are often used as mathematical models for problems that occur on complex networks such as the spread of infectious diseases, computer viruses, misinformation as well as various types of network security or surveillance problems.